3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/unit_01/w05d04/instructor_notes/css-and-jquery-transition-transform-animate.md

     - specifies the duration of an animation
     - can be specified in seconds or milliseconds(1000ms to 1s)
 - `transition-timing-function: ease;`
-    - different options to explore the speed of the curve
+    - different options to explore the speed of the animation
     	- ease
+            - start slow
+            - finish slow
+            - smoother than ease-in-out
     	- linear
+            - applies the same speed from start to finish
     	- ease-in
+            - start slow
+            - finish fast
     	- ease-out
+            - start fast
+            - finish slow
     	- ease-in-out
+            - start slow
+            - speed up in the middle
+            - finish slow
     	- cubic-bezier(n,n,n,n)
+            - allows you to add variations to control the animation
+            - it takes 4 parameters to indicate the curve on the x and y-axis, and 2 to indicate the handles
+                - values range from 0 to 1
             - [Cubic Bezier Playground](http://cubic-bezier.com/#.17,.67,.83,.67)
+                - use to check your custom function against other timing functions
 - `transition-delay: 1s;`
     - allows you to delay the start of the animation